 Fruit and Vegetables

-Fruit and veggies are a great source of both soluble (the meat of the plant) and insoluble (the peels) fiber.
+Fruit and veggies are a great source of both soluble (the meat of the plant) and insoluble (the peels) fibre.
 They help create healthy bowel movements, and give your body a massive injection of vitamins, minerals, and antioxidants.

-Grains like sprouted buckwheat, brown rice, quinoa, and steel cut oats are fantastic sources of soluble fiber, and they also lower cholesterol.
+Grains like sprouted buckwheat, brown rice, quinoa, and steel cut oats are fantastic sources of soluble fibre, and they also lower cholesterol.
 There’s a huge difference between unprocessed or less-processed grains, and very processed grains.